nosnaj/articles/content/post/setup-datacenter-in-a-box-using-lxd-zfs.md

   Azure Cloud system on your own laptop.
 author: Michael Leow
 ---
-#  Setup DataCenter In a Box Using LXD + ZFS

 ## Objective
 - To document a method to deploy the so that can simulate a full VNet like in Azure Cloud system on your own laptop